grappafinance/core-cash/README.md

 For detailed documentation about how the system architecture is designed, please visit [docs](./docs/)

-## Base Layer Contract Architecture

-The 4 pieces that compose Grappa are `Oracle`, `MarginEngine` `OptionToken` and `Grappa`.

-- `Grappa`: served as a registry for margin engines, assets and oracles.
-Also used for settling optionTokens.
-- `OptionToken`: ERC1155 token that represent the right to claim for a non-negative payout at expiry.
-It can represent a long call position, a long put position, or debit spreads.
-- `Oracle`: contracts to report spot price and expiry price of an asset.
-People can choose to create options that settled with different oracles.
-- `MarginEngine`: each margin engine can be authorized to mint different option tokens.
-There should be multiple margin engines working together to provide user flexibilities to choose from, based on user preference such as gas fee, capital efficiency, composability and risk.

-## List of Oracles

-- `ChainlinkOracle`

-### WIP Margin Engines

-- **PortfolioMargin**: Support up to 30(?) positions and calculate max loss as required collateral.

-Other margin system can be added to Grappa as long as it complies with the interface.

 ## Install Grappa into your project

 With hardhat